tcastal/dondada/menu/DATASTORY.md

 <div style="text-align: justify;">
+We see that several IPAs are greatly represented on both websites as well as Pale Ales and Stouts. <br>
 Moreover, some styles share similarities like Imperial Stout and Stout.
 Hence, we opted to consolidate styles into broader categories.
 We drew inspiration from the <a href="https://www.beeradvocate.com/beer/styles/" target="_blank">BeerAdvocate</a> website, which has already established some "bigger style" groupings; we now have a total of fifteen larger styles.
 This approach enables us to present a more streamlined version of the Beeriverse for enhanced visualization.
 </div>